joshuaknipe/Blog/content/blog/setting-up-and-deploying-this-blog/index.md

 You now have a fully functional Hugo blog deployed on Cloudflare Pages!
 With Hugo’s speed and flexibility and Cloudflare’s robust hosting, you’re set to deliver a blazing-fast experience to your readers.
 For updates, simply commit and push your changes to your Git repository — Cloudflare will handle the rest.

-The next post will cover how some of the customisations I made to the style of this website using Tailwind CSS.
+The next post will cover how some of the customisations I made to the style and functionality of this website.